Railslide/railslide-blog/content/travis-mock-afternoon-of-frustration.md

 -------------------------------------------
 Ok, you know the old adage: _if it compiles the first time, there must be something wrong_.
 And in a similar fashion, this first failure didn't come at all as a surprise.
 Not a big deal.
 Also, the build for Python 3.4 succeeded, which is good.

-I checked out the error messages and - of course - it complains since it couldn't find the `unittest.mock` in Python 2.
+I checked out the error messages and - of course - it complains because it couldn't find the `unittest.mock` module in Python 2.
 Since I'd rather not add dependencies that are not strictly necessary for setting up the development environment, I was quite happy to read that Travis CI automatically installs mock in its testing environments.
 So, I wrapped my import statement in a try-except block as such:

     :::python
     try: